Yeah, You Heard Me, Vaginal Stimulation Hasn't Been Shown To Cause Orgasm: A Defense

 • have the occasional orgasm that occurs during intercourse or nipple stimulation but after being intensely aroused (probably partially by direct clitoral stimulation) to almost the point of orgasm; with that orgasm physically feeling like a weak version of the orgasms you get during direct clitoral stimulation

 So, when I say that female orgasms arise from clitoral stimulation, and not from stimulation to the inside of the vagina, please know that I'm not just trying to be exclusive, mean or divisive.
 I honestly feel like I'm doing this for the opposite reasons, and I hope that is eventually how most others will feel also.
 I truly hope to move the language and the understanding of female orgasm towards a clearer, more realistic, more fact-based place.
+I believe that clarity can provide the opportunity to understand and make informed choices about how to approach one’s own sexual encounters and how to work towards whatever the desired outcome of that experience.
+I don’t believe we can really have that choice when we don’t fully understand how to interpret or speak about the menu.

 ***Since this article was written in 2012, I have written more that addresses some questions people may have about research linking the inner clitoral legs to the G-spot and/or vaginal orgasm.
 As of yet I still haven't found any research showing orgasm can be caused by stimulation inside the vagina.
 However, there has definitely been some recent and often cited studies claiming to show that 'vaginal orgasms' can be caused by stimulation of the clitoral legs through the vaginal walls.
 Those studies don't actually show that.
 THIS post in part discusses those studies and should help put those popular studies into perspective.
 Also, for deeper info, HERE is a list of my summaries for some relevant journal articles. *****or as I updated at the top, please read THIS post about the incorrect, but widely touted idea that the inner part of the clit was discovered in 1998 (it wasn't) and that there is new evidence this inner part is the reason for vaginal orgasm (there isn't). - 3/8/2021*****